 Getting users to your site is one thing, but getting them to take action is another.
-The sinews of war is at the level of conversion.
+The crux of the matter lies in conversion.
 That's why you need to have a conversion rate optimization (CRO) plan in place to collect the data you need to continually improve your site's conversion rates.

 What is CRO?

 The CRO stands for conversion rate optimization or in French: conversion rate optimization.
 It consists of increasing the percentage of users who perform a desired action on a website .
 Desired actions may include purchasing a product, clicking "add to cart", registering for a service, filling out a form, or clicking a link.

 Think of CRO as the process of trying to understand what motivates, stops and persuades your users on your website, with the goal of giving them the best possible user experience to ultimately convert them and improve your site's conversion rate. .

 Focusing on the final action—conversion—is obviously important, but in reality, a lot happens before that point.
 Indeed, it is important to remember the path taken by your users and how they got to each step .

 Specific INCENTIVES bring people to your website.Ask yourself what brought visitors to your site?